Update cookies preferences

 Tokyo's needs are met by an underground pipe system that draws water from the lake.
 Hydroelectricity is generated in a power plant at the foot of the Ogouchi Dam using the water power of the Tama River, which empties the lake.

-NOTE: This trip although featured in this blog article today is a late posting.
+NOTE: This trip although featured in this blog today is a late posting.
 The tour was done during the winter season in 2020 when I am still staying in Japan.
 Currently, I am staying in the Philippines practicing Architecture as freelance consultant.

 GETTING THERE